 Self-harming behavior typically starts in an individual’s teenage years.
 If you know someone in this age range who is having this issue, consult mental health resources for teenagers.

 When dealing with self-injury, it helps to confide in a friend or family member about your thoughts.
 Instead of focusing on the specific physical acts you want to perform, focus on the thoughts and feelings that drive you to that desire.
-Through communication, you can work through these thoughts without resorting to self-harm.
+By communicating with others, you can work through these thoughts without resorting to self-harm.
 If you don’t feel comfortable confiding in anyone in your life, reach out to the Suicide Prevention Lifeline listed below.

 - American Psychiatric Association: What Is Depression?